Kevin Mack

-James Kevin Mack (born August 9, 1962) is an American former professional football player who was a fullback in the National Football League (NFL).
+James Kevin Mack (born August 9, 1962) is an American former professional football player who was a fullback for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Clemson Tigers.

 Early life

 Mack was born in Kings Mountain, North Carolina.
 He began playing football as a youth in Pop Warner football games, but he was more focused as a teenager in track competitions.
 He was a star athlete at Kings Mountain High School.

-Mack attended Clemson University for four years where he played football for its team, helping them reach the national championship in 1981.
+Mack attended Clemson University for four years where he played football for its team, helping them win the national championship in 1981.
 He averaged over five yards per carry his senior year at Clemson, running 886 yards and scoring 8 touchdowns.

 Professional athletic career

 Mack was selected by the Washington Federals in the 1984 USFL Territorial Draft.
 He was traded to the Los Angeles Express, where he played the 1984 USFL season.

 He was also selected by the Cleveland Browns 11th overall in the 1984 NFL Supplemental Draft of USFL and CFL Players.
 He joined the Browns to play the 1985 NFL season.
 As a rookie, he rushed for 1,104 yards and 7 touchdowns and was the AFC Rookie of the year.

 Mack played for the Browns for nine seasons, from 1985 to 1993.
 In 1985, Mack rushed for 1,104 yards and halfback Earnest Byner rushed for 1,001 yards, becoming just the third pair of teammates to run for over 1,000 yards for the same team in the same season.
 Nicknamed "Mack Truck", he was a two-time Pro Bowl selection in 1985 and 1987.